OpenFreeEnergy/openfe/docs/index.rst

         :link: http://try.openfree.energy
         :link-type: url

-        New to *OpenFE*?.
-Start here and try it from your browser.
+        New to *OpenFE*?
+Start here and try it from your browser

     .. grid-item-card:: Installing OpenFE
         :img-top: _static/Download.svg